 What to expect in the ER

 The healthcare providers and nurses caring for your loved one will act quickly.
 You can help by answering questions about the injury.
 Meanwhile, your loved one will be examined and his or her breathing, heart rate, and blood pressure will be checked.
 Oxygen may be given through a facemask.
 Or an endotracheal tube may be placed in the throat to aid breathing.
 To help determine the extent of the injury, one or more tests may be done:

 X-rays can help reveal damage to the spine.

 A computed tomography (CT) combines X-rays and computer scans.
 The result is a detailed picture of the spinal column.

 Magnetic resonance imaging (MRI) uses strong magnets and radio waves to provide clear images of the spine and nerves.

-Bladder distention (caused from urine retention due to an injured spinal cord) will be evaluated with ultrasound or direct examination by the doctor, and if found a urinary catheter will be inserted.
+Bladder distention (caused from urine retention due to an injured spinal cord) will be evaluated with ultrasound or direct exam by the healthcare provider and, if found, a urinary catheter will be inserted.